For a brief refresher, there are three broad categories of monetary policy (which has been covered in other articles in more depth).

 Farmland and timberland tend to be less economically sensitive and sought after by some institutional investors for their diversification benefits.

 The same could be said for types of assets like litigation loans that are not as popularly known.

 Digital assets are a mixed bag.
 An online business providing steady income is clearly an asset.

-On the flip side, digital currencies and cryptocurrencies are still mostly speculative assets that have governance and regulatory risks.
 For most it’s not clear how they generate productivity to give them long-lasting value when they lack the main two features of a currency (a medium of exchange and a store of wealth).
 Most traders in this area are simply betting on the price movement.

 Adding in some commodities as well could be useful.

 Stocks that are likely to always retain their earnings, like consumer staples and other companies that sell products and services that are necessary to physically live, can take over more of a role from nominal bonds.
 They could serve as a type of bond alternative to replace the income lost from the now very low-yield fixed income securities.